 • A thorough home inspection will flag up both major and minor issues which you may have been unaware of, giving you chance to fix them before they start turning off buyers.

 • The expense of fixing all the small niggles and faults will usually be low compared to the costs of delaying a sale or being forced into accepting a reduced price.

 Highlight the Positives

 • However, an inspection report isn’t only about identifying the negative aspects of your home.
 If you’ve recently had the electrical system rewired, for example, or upgraded the roof, then this work will show up in a report as a positive.

 • Highlighting these assets can put a solid foundation under the price you’re asking, and work as a strong selling point in your favor.

 • In a competitive market, any edge you can get as a seller could make a vital difference.
 Advertising that your property already has an inspection report shows that you have confidence in its quality and condition, helping to attract more viewers and therefore a better chance of a high sale price.

 • For all these reasons, ordering a home inspection report can greatly help you increase your property value before selling.

-Possible Home Improvements Which Increase Your Property’s Value
+Possible Home Improvements to Increase Your Property’s Value

-But it’s not only identifying repairs which can boost your home’s value.
-An inspection report may comment on the overall standard of a home’s facilities and fittings, and may identify areas where a few home improvements could significantly add to your home’s desirability.
+But it’s not only identifying repairs that can boost your home’s value.
+An inspection report may comment on the overall standard of a home’s facilities and fittings and may identify areas where a few home improvements could significantly add to your home’s desirability.